robinuniacc/cwa-assignment-2/README.md

    npm run lint
    ```

 I try to build the app as scalable as possible.
 It's very easy to just code, code, code to meet the requirements.

 Since this project seems somewhat exciting, I took on the challenge of making it scalable.

 # Escape room

 ## Overview

-Whatever is supported in the escape room builder is supported here.

 Currently, a prompt is composed of components.
 Components can be of 3 types -- text, code, or line break.